Overview

 Incorporates

-plus a number of other Townsville organisations. |
+plus a number of other Townsville organisations.

-Benefits to Council Networking with business and industry
+Benefits Networking with business and industry

 on Sustainable Townsville projects